-Today I would like to direct my question to the Minister of Health.
+Mr. Speaker, today I would like to direct my question to the Minister of Health.

 There are patients who have to travel to see eye doctors and to undergo eye surgeries.
-Sometimes people develop cataracts in our eyes.
+Sometimes people develop cataracts in their eyes.
 Now, one of my constituents stated to me that people who go out to get work done on their eyes are no longer allowed to bring escorts with them.
-I would like to know if that is indeed the case and why that change in policy has occurred.
-I would like to know.
-We would like to know.
-Thank you, Mr. Speaker.
+I would like to know if that is indeed the case and we would like to know why that change in policy has occurred, Mr. Speaker.
+Thank you.